 It was a powerful moment in every game as our team dug in against its formidable foe.

-One of the hardest parts about a journey is not just the starting of it but the restarting of it.
-I think it’s one of the more challenging aspects of any journey – the point of starting a new chapter or, potentially tougher, restarting an old one.
+One of the hardest parts about a journey is not just the starting of it but the restarting of it and finishing it after a set-back (or multiple set-backs).
+I think it’s one of the more challenging aspects of any journey – the point of taking that first step or … the dreaded repeat of the first step.

-Let me share a piece of my journey with you: I’ve been very fortunate and blessed to have served over 20 years in the US Army as an Infantry Officer in a variety of assignments but that kind of lifestyle does tend to take its toll on you.
+Let me share a piece of my personal journey with you: I’ve been very fortunate and blessed to have served over 20 years in the US Army as an Infantry Officer in a variety of assignments, but that kind of lifestyle does tend to take its toll on you.

 He looked at me and said – “you’re going to need it.”

-And he was right – one journey was ending but another was beginning – and part of that journey was going to be dealing with the residual effects of 20 years treating my body like a punching bag.
+And he was right – one journey was ending, but another was beginning – and part of that journey was going to be dealing with the residual effects of 20 years of treating my body like a punching bag.

 The docs thought for sure I was due for a fuse – but it turns out they didn’t need to do it – we opted for a more conservative treatment of cortisone injections into the spine (not pleasant but still…).

-I was out for almost 6 months – taking pain killers – and lost 25 pounds.
-Definitely not the guy I used to be.
+I was out for almost 6 months – taking pain killers – and I lost 25 pounds.
+I was definitely not the guy I used to be.

-I was, at that point, in my forties, weaker than I’d ever been, and surrounded by those guys throwing weight around like it was nothing.
-But…this was the starting line – and for me, just another opportunity to “find a way to win.”
+I was, at that point, in my forties, weaker than I’d ever been, and walking into the gym surrounded by those guys throwing weight around like it was nothing while I’m having to work with all the little weights.
+But, this was the starting line, and for me, another opportunity to “find a way to win.”

-I was down again – and once again 20 pounds down by the time it was over.
+Holy Cow!
+I was down again!
+And, once again, I was 20 pounds down by the time it was over.